preraulab/EDF_deidentify_toolbox/README.md

 This code overwrite the following header data fields:

-''''Patient Info'''': overwrites with “DEIDENTIFIED”
+Patient Info: overwrites with “DEIDENTIFIED”
-''''Patient Recording Info'''': overwrites with “DEIDENTIFIED”
+Patient Recording Info: overwrites with “DEIDENTIFIED”
-''''Date'''': overwrites with 01.01.01
+Date: overwrites with 01.01.01